 The multinational corporation is an invention of the Western world.
 In its early incarnations in the 16th-18th centuries, the multinational corporation was both a profit-driven enterprise and a tool of colonialism, often brutal, as in the case of the Dutch East India Company.
 We have come a long way from those days, but one thing remained constant until only a few decades ago: The near total domination of Western multinationals.
 That clear playing field for Western firms has now changed, and they are facing intense competition from emerging market multinationals capable of defending their own turf on competitive grounds, while also posing a challenge globally.
 This clearly illustrates the evolving fundamental shift in the global commercial order – one that we will track closely in the emerge85 lab.

 When we talk of connectivity, people instantly think of social media and, more broadly, the technological revolution.
 Lost amid this due recognition of software is the profound influence of ships and airplanes – hardware – on globalisation.
 Slow-moving, plodding ships, be they containers or tankers, are neither exciting nor telegenic.
 But they are vital to our way of life.
-About 90% of world trade take place through shipping.
+About 90% of world trade takes place through shipping.

 This industry is literally the arteries pumping blood throughout the global economy.
 It is the hard infrastructure of connectivity.
 A ship transported your phone to your local store; an airplane delivered crucial parts to build it.